UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 To improve your experience using bash, we recommend appending a few lines to the end of your bash configuration file.
-This is optional,
-but makes it easier to use the TAB key for autocompletion and improves how bash handles the command history
+These make it easier to use the TAB key for autocompletion improves how bash handles the command history, and the appearance of the terminal
 (we will talk more about these topics during class).
+It also adds colors to the terminal's text, which can make it easier to navigate visually.
 First,
 open the configuration file: